 Reggiani Floor or Table Lamp

-Materials: 2 Frosted opal pressed glass shells.
+Materials: 2 Frosted opal pressed glass shells for the lampshades.
 Galvanised iron mechanism.
-Brass and porcelain sockets.
+Brass E27 sockets with a porcelain ring.

 Height: 28 cm / 11.02”

 Electricity: 2 bulbs E27, 2 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white or frosted one is preferred.

 Designer: Goffredo Reggiani (1929 – 2004) – attributed.

 Manufacturer: Reggiani Spa Illuminazione, Sovico, Milan, Rome, Italy – attributed.

 Other versions: For the moment it is unknown if this Reggiani table or floor lamp exists in some varieties.